coelacant1/CurlBashGUI/Utilities/Utilities.md

 Example Output: If not run as root, the output is: "Error: This script must be run as root (sudo)."
 Output: Exits 1 if not root.

-Prompts.sh/__check_proxmox__: Checks if this is a Proxmox node.
-Usage: __check_proxmox__
-Example Output: If 'pveversion' is not found, the output is: "Error: 'pveversion' command not found.
-Are you sure this is a Proxmox node?"
-Output: Exits 2 if not Proxmox.

 Prompts.sh/__install_or_prompt__: Checks if a specified command is available.
 Usage: __install_or_prompt__ <command_name>
 Example Output: If "curl" is missing and the user declines installation, the output is: "Aborting script because 'curl' is not installed."